sarah157/study-tracker/README.md

 # Study Session Tracker with Pomodoro Timer

-Term Project for UBC CPSC 210 course (Winter 2022)
+Term Project for UBC's CPSC 210 Software Construction Course (Winter 2022)

 ## Introduction
 This application keeps track of your study or focus sessions with the help of a customizable *pomodoro* timer.